pakistani-women-in-computing/coding-interview-resources/google-interview-preparation.md

 # INTERVIEW PROCESS AT GOOGLE
 The interview process generally looks like below

-0. Preparation time, study & practice → you are here take max. time to prepare
+0. Preparation time, study & practice → you are here take max. time to prepare usually (4-8 weeks)
 1. Hangouts Screening Technical Interview (1-2 interview x 45 mins) - Software Engineering Position For two different programming languages probably more than 1x screening interview.
 2. Onsite Interviews (4-5 interviews x 45 mins in a Google office)